VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/01-review-the-initial-project.md

 .
 ├── pom.xml
 └── src
-    ├── main
+    └── main
-    │   ├── fabric8
+       ├── fabric8
-    │   │   ├── deployment.yml
+       │   ├── deployment.yml
-    │   │   └── route.yml
+       │   └── route.yml
-    │   ├── java
+       ├── java
-    │   │   └── com
+       │   └── com
-    │   │       └── example
+       │       └── example
-    │   │           └── Application.java
+       │                ├── Application.java
-    │   └── resources
+       │                └── service
-    │       └── static
+       │                    └── HomeController.java
-    │           └── index.html
+       │
-    └── test
+       └── resources
-        └── java
+            ├──application-openshift.properties
-            └── com
+            ├──application.properties
-                └── example
+            └── templates
-                    └── ApplicationTests.java
+                └── home.html

 ```

-Except for the `fabric8` directory and the `index.html`, this matches what you would get if you generated an empty project using the [Spring Initializr](https://start.spring.io).
+Except for the `fabric8` directory, the `home.html`, and a few config files, this matches what you would get if you generated an empty project using the [Spring Initializr](https://start.spring.io).
 For the moment you can ignore the content of the fabric8 folder (we will discuss this later).

 One thing that differs slightly is the ``pom.xml``{{open}} file.